rivierasolutions/angular-ssqsignon/README.md

     - The safe redirect URI.
 - Promise rejected return value
     - An unexpected error has occurred.

+##### How it works

+The `safeRedirect` method will try to validate the requested redirection, and obtain a safe redirect URI from *SSQ signon's* [redirect validation endpoint](https://ssqsignon.com/home/docs.html#redirectvalidationendpoint).
+The request will require the `client_id`, `redirect_uri`, `scope` and `state` parameters, which `safeRedirect` will attempt to get from the query string of the current window's URL.
+The current access token will also be passed to generate an authorization code that will transfer the user's identity in the redirect URI.
+If the [redirect validation endpoint](https://ssqsignon.com/home/docs.html#redirectvalidationendpoint) validates the redirection request as safe, the safe redirect URI will be returned, which `safeRedirect` will immediately use to redirect the browser window to the other app.

+The `denyAccess` parameter can be set to `true` to still redirect to the other app, but explicitly state that the user has denied access while signing in with the SSO master app.

 #### `ssoSlave.loginWithMaster(masterUri, scope, state, callbackUri)`